Senior Writer: Hiba Ali

 4. Remote Work

 As more and more companies hire remote workers, choosing a system that supports work from home is crucial.
 However, most of the traditional phone solutions have failed to make remote work seamless.
 And the PBX phone system is no different.
-You cannot just spend hundreds of dollars setting a phone system in each employee’s home.
+You cannot just spend hundreds of dollars setting up a phone system in each employee’s home.

 ( Source: aircall )

 However, with the IP-PBX system, just give them a handset and ensure they have a high-speed internet connection.
 They can even connect with their colleagues to discuss work-related stuff.
-Besides, customers won’t be able to distinguish whether your agents are based on the home or office.
+Besides, customers won’t be able to distinguish whether your agents are based in the home or office.

 5. Features and Functionalities

 Since traditional PBX systems are installed on your premise, adding new functionalities can be a pain.
 Phone solution providers don’t add new features often, and when they do, installing them would mean downtime for your services.

 On the other hand, IP-PBX is already equipped with advanced features like auto-attendant, voicemails, call distribution, etc. And since it runs on the internet, it is easy to launch and install new functionalities.
 Moreover, the update happens mostly during off-hours, so it doesn’t affect your services.

 Traditional PBX systems are prone to disruption.
 For example, power outages, natural disasters, and other problems can affect your services now and then.

 However, when you have an IP-PBX phone system, you can stay connected with your customers as long as you have an internet connection.